-Finding any type of equipment is hard I spent a lot of time to pick home gym equipment for small a place since I lived in an apartment and didn't have a lot of space, leg stretchers to work my lower body, punching bag for suitable for an apartment or even when I wanted pick MMA gloves to use on my punching bag.
+Finding any type of equipment is hard I spent a lot of time to pick home gym equipment for a small place since I lived in an apartment and didn't have a lot of space, leg stretchers to work my lower body, punching bag suitable for an apartment or even when I wanted pick MMA gloves to use on my punching bag.

 There are so many different types of options to choose from and the fact that most mats look identical doesn't help one bit.